Keepsie/HS-Stride-Engine-Core/README.md

         var pickupItem = SpawnPickup();

-        // Parent ANY entity to this manager (even non-HS entities) SetChild(enemy1);     // Now enemy1 is child of SpawnManager SetChild(enemy2);     // Now enemy2 is child of SpawnManager SetChild(pickupItem); // Even pickup items can be organized
+        // Parent ANY entity to this manager (even non-HS entities) Entity.SetChild_HS(enemy1);     // Now enemy1 is child of SpawnManager Entity.SetChild_HS(enemy2);     // Now enemy2 is child of SpawnManager Entity.SetChild_HS(pickupItem); // Even pickup items can be organized

         // Much easier than: enemy1.Transform.Parent = Entity.Transform;